helloadaire/Earthly-Shopify-App/README.txt

 Install Shopify CLI - Follow instructions and create new blank app: npm init @shopify/app@latest

-Run the app so we can link it with our partners account:
+Run the app so we can link it with our partners account (Don't install yet):
 (** If you are on a local machine then you have to run a separate https tunnel, I used Ngrok) cd {app name}
 npm run dev